 Before this, though, we do need to have a quick peak at the other albums covers in the career.
 We know there’s no complaints about Rio, but some of the others need a closer look.
 Overall it’s not a very, err, pretty picture.

 Take, for example, the debut album, when compared to Ultravox’s ‘Vienna’ LP, released one year earlier in 1980.

 The following years rushed by in a blur of synchronised art, style and perfectly pitched imagery, all the way to 1986 and Notorious.
 Here is a perfect example of an album cover capturing the image and feel for a period and the album within.
 Then things take a left-turn into a strange world where nothing seems to fit.

 In its own way, Big Thing's cover does fit its period.
 It's a day-glo mess of splatter that matches the clothes and hair the band modelled at the time, as if attacked by a toddler with ADHD.
-Liberty’s effort has been upgraded to a design by a sexually frustrated teenager, which is only bettered by Thank You’s lovingly constructed montage by a recently divorced 30-something living in a bedsit about a kebab shop.
+Liberty’s effort has apparently been designed by a sexually frustrated teenager, which is followed on Thank You’s lovingly constructed montage by a recently divorced 30-something living in a bedsit above a kebab shop.